Our free exhibition of political cartoons inspired by Shakespeare is coming to the Barbican Centre, London, as part of our Rome MMXVII Season.

 Shakespeare’s plays – both plots and characters – have been a touchstone for cartoonists who have drawn upon them to comment upon the political events and personalities of their time.
-The plays’ seemingly inexhaustible capacity to reflect human behaviour continues to provide cartoonists with a ready stock of rich imagery that resonates with the reading public.
+The plays’ capacity to reflect human behaviour continues to provide cartoonists with a ready stock of rich imagery that resonates with the reading public.

 - Steve Bell one of the Guardian’s chief cartoonists, where he has been producing cartoons since 1981.
 He has won numerous awards, including the Political Cartoon Society Cartoonist of the Year (2005, 2007), and the Channel 4 Political Humour Award (2005).
 Steve's piece can now be seen below and in the exhibition.